 If you prefer CamelCase, there's an alias for your reading pleasure: structlog.getLogger().
+New in version 0.4.0: args

 '''

-structlog.getLogger(initial_values)
+structlog.getLogger(args, initial_values)

 '''

 CamelCase alias for structlog.get_logger().

 This function is supposed to be in every source file - we don't want it to stick out like a sore thumb in frameworks like Twisted or Zope.